GSA/sam-design-system-site/src/_static/overview/Getting-Started.md

 The SAM.gov Web Design System is an open source project maintained as part of the [beta.SAM.gov](https://beta.SAM.gov) program.

+# Mobility
+Our aim is to make sure each component also works well on mobile devices.

+# Accessibility
+The SAM Design System meets the WCAG 2.0 AA accessibility guidelines and conforms to the standards of Section 508 of the Rehabilitation Act.
+Please reach out to us for more discussion.

 ## For Developers
 With npm:
 ```